 0. The solution applies when the UE initiates data transport over NAS(-SM) from CM-IDLE state

 1. If the UE has been configured with QoS index and decides to send data over NAS(-SM), then the UE includes the QoS index in RRC connection request.

+Editor's Note: The exact mechanism by which the QoS index will be provided to RAN will be defined by RAN2.

-2. The RAN node considers the UE provided QoS index to prioritise resource allocation between different NB-IoT UEs when some of the UEs are using data over NAS.
+2. The RAN node considers the UE provided QoS index to prioritise resource allocation between different UEs when some of the UEs are using data over NAS.

 3. RAN node sends RRC connection setup.